 PLEASE NOTE: Camping at Jackalope Ridge does recommend a FOUR WHEEL DRIVE vehicle.
 Low clearance vehicles may struggle with the terrain, although 2-wheel drive trucks have made the trek.
 However, should you want to camp here and do not have a 4-wheel drive vehicle, there is an open area to park and hike in.
-Be prepared for an approx 2.5 mile hike in with some solid elevation changes.
+But be prepared for an approx 2.5 mile hike in with some solid elevation changes.

 - Check in: After 2PM